Alternatives to Cold Calling

 - directly support your business goals, mission, and values

-If you are looking to use SEO and content as a means for lead generation, you need to be sure you are getting the most out of your content.
+If you are looking to use SEO and content as a means of lead generation, you need to be sure you are getting the most out of your content.
 Before building your SEO and content marketing strategy, make sure you have detailed the following requirements.

 Identify Target Audience and Their Pain Points